 You might ask why MODOK is basically a giant head.
 Well, he was originally a guy called George Tarleton, who worked for Advanced Idea Mechanics (A.I.M).
 An experiment meant to increase his intelligence also drastically remade him physically — and drove him insane.
 The newly-transformed MODOK killed most of the people around him, took over A.I.M., and has been making trouble around Marvel ever since.
 And we love him for it.

 With Peyton Reed, who made the previous two ANT-MAN movies, back in the director’s chair, we know QUANTUMANIA is in good hands.
 "Rick and Morty" writer Jeff Loveness is also in the credits, as he wrote the screenplay.
-They wrapped principal photography back in November, and it seems like the work is moving forward quickly.

 All images courtesy of Marvel Studios.